Northampton, MA, US

 With the publication of Millicent Min, Girl Genius, Lisa realized her lifelong dream of becoming an author.
 The book won the prestigious Sid Fleischman Humor Award.
 It was followed by Stanford Wong Flunks Big-Time and So Totally Emily Ebers — two novels featuring the same characters during the same time period as Millicent Min, but written from completely different points of view.
 Lisa has also written a novel for teen readers, Absolutely Maybe, and the first two books in a new chapter-book series, Bobby vs. Girls (Accidentally).
 She also wrote Warp Speed, the Stanford Wong spin-off about a Star Trek geek who gets beat up everyday.

-Lisa Yee currently lives in Boston, Massachusetts.
+Lisa Yee currently lives in Northampton, Massachusetts.

 Watch this video interview with Lisa Yee.